5 Tips on How to Make a Failing Pub Successful

 Signs and Boards

 Getting A-boards outside is great advertising.
-Try to avoid changing colours on every letter as it gets hard to read for those driving past.
+Try to avoid changing the colours of every letter as it gets hard to read for those driving past.
 White is the most visible colour you can use.
 Make the wording big and ensure you advertise bands and events weeks in advance.
 I ask bands if they have posters so I can put them up.
 If they don't have any, I'll fire up the computer and make one myself.

 Magazines and Newspapers